horsecz/MTA-SA-StarGate-gamemode/README.md

 # Current release

 - Release 0.3a
+- No release notes

-- New features:
+## New features
 - Gamemode
     - stargate_gamemode resource was changed from script type to gamemode type
+    - commands:
-        - commands: /mypos          - outputs your current position /mypos x y z    - moves you to new coordinates based on your current position /dim d          - sets your planet/dimension to d /poselement eID - teleports you to elements position (eID = elements ID)
+        - /mypos          - outputs your current position
+        - /mypos x y z    - moves you to new coordinates based on your current position
+        - /dim d          - sets your planet/dimension to d
+        - /poselement eID - teleports you to elements position (eID = elements ID)
 - Models
     - Rewritten again, due to MTA SA streamer limitations
     - Models are now loaded (and unloaded) dynamically depending on client's occupied planet instead loading all of them at server join
         - Thanks to this, models with size > 15 MB are no longer an issue and **all models from HOTU mod can be loaded**
 - Map
     - Earth planet with stargate including (incompleted and buggy) SGC base model [DHD dial command: '/dial 5']
     - Ability to generate .map file from IPL file (HOTU objects mostly) *development purposes only*
     - Ability to generate .map file based on players surrounding objects (HOTU objects only) *development purposes only*
     - Ability to regenerate .IPL file based on if given line contains HOTU object or not *development purposes only*
     - Note: HOTU object is object with custom model ID from Stargate: Horizon of the Universe v2.0 mod
     - San Andreas work in progress map is finally included in gamemode (Mount Everest base)

 ## Features

 - Models
     - All (or atleast 99%) models from STARGATE:Horizon of the Universe V2.0 mode are contained (script size increased to 1.4 GB)
     - Easy loading models based on 'element_model_data' attribute
 - Stargate Iris
     - for MilkyWay Stargate; SGC Iris model
     - Iris autoclose option (when incoming wormhole) and autoopen (when gate closes)
     - If element is passing through stargate and destination gate has iris active, this element is destroyed
 - DHD separated into default (dhd device) and base (SGC 'custom' DHD, Atlantis DHD, ...) types
     - default DHD gives enough energy for stargate to operate (non broken DHD)
     - base DHD gives no energy (stargate gets energy from external source instead)
     - Note: currently no external sources are present, as well as base DHD's or SGC/Atlantis map
 - Energy system
     - every element can have element data "energy" with all required statuses, on which can the element change its behavior; they can produce, store or transfer energy between themselves
     - integration with stargate and dhd scripts
         - stargates require energy to operate
         - dhds generate energy and transfer it to stargate (currently all dhds are non breakable => automatically work)
         - stargates without de
         - without enough energy stargate won't:
             - dial out (not enough energy when started dialling)
             - estabilish connection (not enough energy when last chevron locked)
             - continue maintaining wormhole (not enough energy when wormhole is created)
 - Planet system
     - each dimension represents one planet with own atmosphere
     - integrated with stargates, spawner, etc.
 - Lifesupport system
     - each player/ped has its own lifesupport stats depending on occupied planet (and its atmosphere)
     - very basic application of lifesupport stats (dying of low oxygen/high temperature/...)
     - integrated with planet system
 - Player is currently spawning at development "world"
 - Basic gamemode script (spawn, respawn, join)
 - Stargate element (MilkyWay model)
     - dialling, dial modes;
     - animations;
     - ability to transport all elements (except bullets from weapons)
 - DHD element (MilkyWay model)
     - dial ability
     - attaching to gates
 - Working gatespawner; dhdspawner
 - Work in progress map (San Andreas; Stargate base) not used in gamemode yet

 # Script list